bragg13/progetto-lfc/README.md

 The output file contains a variable number of lines and can be given in two different styles, default or human-readable:

 - ### Default
+    - the first line contains two integers representing the initial and the final state IDs
+    - the second line contains the list of states i.e. a list of integers each one being a state ID
+    - from sixth line forward(?) are listed transitions, unordered; each line has three integers, representing the source state, the destination state and the transition value

 - ### Human-readable
     - the first and last line are just decoration lines